bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 ## Introduction

-DOCman is a Nooku Framework powered extension and as such, has access to a powerful yet simple event architecture.
+DOCman is a Nooku Framework powered extension and as such, has access to a powerful, yet simple event architecture.
 Almost ANY action in DOCman can have an event listener registered against it.
 Not only that, but multiple listeners can be registered for a single event.